thegreenwebfoundation/developer-docs/README.md

 ### Making Changes

-1. **Edit Markdown Files:** Make changes to the markdown (`.md`) files located in the `src` folder to update the content as needed.
+1. **Edit markdown files:** Make changes to the markdown (`.md`) files located in the `src/docs` folder to update the content as needed.

-2. **Preview Changes:** After making your modifications, run the following command to preview the changes locally:
+2. **Preview changes:** After making your modifications, run the following command to preview the changes locally:

    ```bash
    npm run dev
    ```

    This will start a local development server, allowing you to view your changes in a web browser.
+You can now view your changes by visiting [https://localhost:8080](https://localhost:8080).

 ### Using GitPod